 2. Dou-ba-moni, Harrison McCauley.-Full blood.
-Has claim No. 232.
-Broke 4 acres five years ago.
+Has claim No. 232, Broke 4 acres 5 years ago.
 Has 16 acres under cultivation, not including hay lands.
-Raises wheat, corn. potatoes, vegetables, garden fruit.
+Raises wheat, corn, potatoes, vegetables, garden fruit.
 Planted apple and cherry trees, and timber.
-Built dugout four years ago.
+Built dugout 4 years ago.
 Has bought farming implements, and received from government.
 Has ponies, cows, pigs, chickens.
 Supports 4 persons.
 About 45 years old.

 A chief.
 Worked on the bottom-lands ten years ago.
 Remarks in full in Appendix.

 3. Segro-numga, George Grant.-Full blood.
 Has claim No. 317.
 Broke 9 acres 5 years ago.
 Has 21 acres under cultivation, not including hay fields.
 Raises corn, wheat, potatoes, vegetables, garden fruit.
 Planted apple trees and timber.
-Built mud lodge, cattle sheds, corn cribs, &c.
+Built mud lodge, cattle-sheds, corn-cribs, &c.
 Has bought farming implements, and received from government.
 Has ponies, cows, pigs, chickens, turkeys.
 Supports 5 persons.
 About 47 years old.
-Is now in the United States Indian-police service.
-He He was one of the seven who, twenty-five years ago, contributed to the purchase of the plow.
+Is now in the United States Indian police service.
+He was one of the seven who twenty five years ago contributed to the purchase of the plow.
 He says:

-"Although I have no children, I have worked hard on my land so that I should not go round begging.
+Although I have no children, I have worked hard on my land so that I should not go round begging.
 I thought the land was my own, so I went to work and cultivated it.
 Now I have found out it is not my own, and this makes me stop.
-I am afraid if I should build a house and spend money on it, I would lose it, if the government should move the Indians from this land.
+I am afraid if I should build a house and spend money on it I would lose it, if the government should move the Indians from this land.
 Three times I have cut wood to build a house.
 Each time the agent told me the government wished to build me a house.
 Every time my wood has lain and rotted, and now I feel ashamed when I hear an agent telling me such things.
 God knows I am telling the truth in all this.
 It may be for something very wrong that the Indians have done that God is punishing us so now.
+I want a title to my land; I want a house that is my own.